Top villages to visit from Saint Tropez

 The area around Saint Tropez is both the French Riviera and Provence in one.
 The landscape, history and architecture combine in a most breathtaking way, something you’ll soon appreciate as you tour these top five villages from your base in Saint Tropez.

-Need to know: While old Ramatuelle feels light-years away from the champagne-spraying shenanigans found down in the beach clubs, it’s not uncommon to see a celebrity or two wandering through the pretty lanes behind big sunglasses and a floppy sun hat.
+Need to know: While old Ramatuelle feels light-years away from the champagne-spraying shenanigans found at the beach clubs, it’s not uncommon to see a celebrity or two wandering through the pretty lanes whilst hidden behind big sunglasses and a floppy sun hat.

 Need to know: If you want to escape the summertime heat and crowds, visit Bormes-les-Mimosas in January to March when the yellow mimosa flower is in full bloom, creating a rolling yellow carpet across the hills and coast of Provence.
 Follow the whole Route du Mimosa if you can, stopping at villages and local flower festivals as you go.
 The contrast of red rock, blue sea, and vivid sprays of yellow mimosa is simply unforgettable.